 In the case of Korean, the romanization system widely used by libraries in the United States (McCune-Reischauer) differs from the various systems employed at different times by Korean governments.
 It may also differ from the system taught in Korean language classes.

-The following links provide information about romanization of Korean and about using East Asian scripts with the HOLLIS catalog.
+The following links provide information about romanization of Korean.

 Online tool converting hangul to McCune-Reischauer romanization.
 Created by Korean Studies librarians in North America.

-(Library of Congress) and ALA (American Library Association) Romanization
+LC (Library of Congress) and ALA (American Library Association) Romanization Table for Korean

 Detailed explanation of the guidelines that many American libraries use to romanize Korean works for cataloguing purposes.